dezGusty/esc_kpu/README.md

 ## How to use it
 Download the pre-built binaries or build the application yourself from source (Currently only providing project files for Visual Studio 2013 Express).

+Rename your old executable named "ATKRecHelp.exe" into something else (E.g. "ATKRecHelp_renamed.exe" You would typically find this in: "c:\Program Files (x86)\ASUS\ATK Package\ATK Hotkey"

+Copy the "esc_kpu.exe" to the location where "ATKRecHelp.exe" was.
+Rename "esc_kpu.exe" to "ATKRecHelp.exe".

+Now you can press the key accidentally and have it act like the Escape key.